Girlfriend (Pebbles song)

 "Girlfriend" is a song by American singer Pebbles from her 1987 self-titled debut studio album.
 Written and produced by L.A.
-Reid and Babyface, "Girlfriend" was released as the album's lead single on October 26, 1987, by record label MCA.
+Reid and Babyface, "Girlfriend" was released as the album's lead single on in 1987 by MCA Records.
 The song charted in several countries, peaking at number five on the US Billboard Hot 100 and reaching the top 10 in Ireland and the United Kingdom.

 Background

 The song was originally intended for Vanessa Williams' debut album The Right Stuff.
 According to L.A.
 Reid, Williams' record label Wing showed interest in Williams' recording "Girlfriend", which Reid played for her alone in his apartment.
 However, Pebbles heard the song and offered Reid more money and two cars for the chance to record it.
 As a result, the production team were not asked to work on more songs on Williams' debut.
 Reid said due to that incident, Williams never spoke to him again.